 I think maybe the typical thought process people go through is you create a marketing requirements document and you “throw it over the fence” to engineering for feedback.

-KA: To add on to Mike’s comments, from a Jama perspective, it’s a way to encourage collaboration.
-So you may have core users in marketing, engineering, depending on your structure, that are really the people creating these requirements and managing these requirements but you might have a broader group of people participating in providing feedback and a clarification.
+KA: To add on to Mike’s comments, from a Jama Software perspective, it’s a way to encourage collaboration.
+So, you may have core users in marketing, engineering, depending on your structure, that are really the people creating these requirements and managing these requirements, but you might have a broader group of people participating in providing feedback and a clarification.

 And so those users, that we term as collaborators, can actually participate in the system without a paid license so that you’re really encouraging that feedback and collaboration, especially cross functionally, with the ultimate goal of making sure you’re building the right product.